LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/connector-api/GettingStarted.md

 	The main sections to be filled are (Refer to the [JSON](AppInstallJSON.html) for more information):

-	* Your **connector/application name** (`client_name` and `description`).
+	* Your **connector/application name** (`client_name` and optionally also the `description`).

-	* **Webhooks URL endpoints** which will be used as endpoints for LiveEngage to send its notification events to your connector.
+	* **Webhooks URL endpoints** which will be used as URL endpoints for LiveEngage to send its notification events to your connector.

 	* **Engagement related fields** - this affects the Engagement design possibilities when designing a campaign for messaging.
 Without a clear reason to change them, you can use the default values found in the schema.

 	After filling in the [JSON Template](AppInstallJSON.html) with the required data, please contact your Account Management team to register your connector application.

-2. **Getting an application JWT** - After successfully registering your connector, you will be given two important parameter values which you will serve you to authorize your connector application prior to using the Connector API:
+2. **Getting an application JWT** - After successfully registering your connector, you will be given two important parameters values which will serve you to authorize your connector application prior to using the Connector API:

 		`Installation id`:  e.g., 75588e18-0213-4e33-8174-883acac7e3c4

 		`Secret`:  e.g kgvbkk7glku72jgtmpi6l4a872

-	These will be used for the first authorization call to LiveEngage in order to identify your connector and provide it with an **AppJWT**.
+	These will be used for the first authorization request to LiveEngage in order to identify your connector and provide it with an **AppJWT**.

-	**Example**
+	**Request Example**

 	```
 	https://{Sentinel_Domain}/sentinel/api/account/{SiteID}/app/token?v=1.0&grant_type=client_credentials&client_id={Installation id}&client_secret={Secret}